Anurag1101/Image_Resizer/README.md

 For a 50% resize of an image named `srk.jpg`, `set scale_percent = 50`, then run the script.
 The output file (`newSrk.png`) will be half the size of the original image.

-Potential Enhancements
+## Potential Enhancements:

-Command-line Arguments: Allow setting parameters like source image, destination file, and scale percentage via command-line options.
+**Command-line Arguments:**  Allow setting parameters like source image, destination file, and scale percentage via command-line options.

-Aspect Ratio Resize: Enable resizing by specifying a target width or height while maintaining the original aspect ratio.
+**Aspect Ratio Resize:** Enable resizing by specifying a target width or height while maintaining the original aspect ratio.

-Batch Processing: Resize multiple images at once.
+**Batch Processing:**  Resize multiple images at once.

-License
+## License

-This project is licensed under the MIT License.
+This project is licensed under the `MIT License`.